ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleSearchApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.PeopleSearchApi();
+let apiInstance = new Api.PeopleSearchApi();
 let opts = {
-  'employeeStatus': new DocspaceApiJavascript.EmployeeStatus(), // EmployeeStatus | The user status.
+  'employeeStatus': new Api.EmployeeStatus(), // EmployeeStatus | The user status.
   'groupId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The group ID.
-  'activationStatus': new DocspaceApiJavascript.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
+  'activationStatus': new Api.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
-  'employeeType': new DocspaceApiJavascript.EmployeeType(), // EmployeeType | The user type.
+  'employeeType': new Api.EmployeeType(), // EmployeeType | The user type.
   'employeeTypes': [null], // [Number] | The list of user types.
   'isAdministrator': true, // Boolean | Specifies if the user is an administrator or not.
-  'payments': new DocspaceApiJavascript.Payments(), // Payments | The user payment status.
+  'payments': new Api.Payments(), // Payments | The user payment status.
-  'accountLoginType': new DocspaceApiJavascript.AccountLoginType(), // AccountLoginType | The account login type.
+  'accountLoginType': new Api.AccountLoginType(), // AccountLoginType | The account login type.
-  'quotaFilter': new DocspaceApiJavascript.QuotaFilter(), // QuotaFilter | The quota filter (All - 0, Default - 1, Custom - 2).
+  'quotaFilter': new Api.QuotaFilter(), // QuotaFilter | The quota filter (All - 0, Default - 1, Custom - 2).
   'withoutGroup': true, // Boolean | Specifies whether the user should be a member of a group or not.
   'excludeGroup': true, // Boolean | Specifies whether the user should be a member of the group with the specified ID.
   'invitedByMe': true, // Boolean | Specifies whether the user is invited by the current user or not.
   'inviterId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The inviter ID.
-  'area': new DocspaceApiJavascript.Area(), // Area | The filter area.
+  'area': new Api.Area(), // Area | The filter area.
   'count': 1234, // Number | The maximum number of items to be retrieved in the response.
   'startIndex': 1234, // Number | The zero-based index of the first item to be retrieved in a filtered result set.
   'sortBy': "some text", // String | Specifies the property or field name by which the results should be sorted.
-  'sortOrder': new DocspaceApiJavascript.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'sortOrder': new Api.SortOrder(), // SortOrder | The order in which the results are sorted.
   'filterSeparator': "some text", // String | Represents the separator used to split filter criteria in query parameters.
   'filterValue': "some text" // String | The search text used to filter results based on user input.
 };